FEBRUARY 2026 · 7 MIN READ

 How we can help

-We are an OSCP-certified penetration testing firm based in Kigali with specific expertise in USSD security testing.
-Most penetration testing providers do not test USSD at all.
-We do, and we have the methodology and tooling to assess gateway integrations, session management, and transaction flow manipulation that standard web application testing completely misses.
+IMIZI Cyber is an offensive security firm based in Kigali, and USSD is a core part of how we test financial platforms for regulated institutions across Africa: banks, fintechs, telecoms, government ministries, and other supervised enterprises.
+Many penetration testing providers do not test USSD at all.
+We do, with the methodology and tooling to assess gateway integrations, session management, and the transaction-flow manipulation that standard web application testing misses entirely.

 For details on our full testing methodology and deliverables, see our penetration testing service page.
 Contact us to include USSD in your next security assessment.